NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Websites and apps can still function well, even with less-than-ideal technologies on the client or server side, as long as the architecture is well-designed.
 - Some optimizations come with trade-offs that can impact users, which means they should only be pursued at the product owner's request.
 Project owners need to understand what architectural elements contribute to high-performing websites and apps, ask developers to adopt these designs, and ensure they're implemented during quality control.

-This article is biased based on the things I learned through my professional use of JavaScript frameworks (mainly React) as well as my use of WordPress.
-I encourage you to explore other important web performance topics:

-- Measuring performance using DevTools and metrics like Core Web Vitals.
-- Improving user experience to enhance perceived speed.
-- And more generally, scalability and algorithmic and database optimization.
+Finally, this article is by no means a comprehensive guide to web performance.
+It is also inevitably biased by my experience using JavaScript frameworks (mainly React) and with WordPress.

 # Table of content